edgexfoundry/edgex-docs/docs_src/design/adr/013-Device-Service-Events-Message-Bus.md

 ## Context

-Currently EdgeX Events are sent from Device Services via HTTP to Core Data, which then puts the Events on the Message Bus.
-This ADR details how device services will send EdgeX Events to other services via the EdgeX Message Bus.
+Currently EdgeX Events are sent from Device Services via HTTP to Core Data, which then puts the Events on the MessageBus.
+This ADR details how Device Services will send EdgeX Events to other services via the EdgeX MessageBus.

 > *Note: Though this design is centered on device services, it does have cross cutting impacts with other EdgeX services and modules*